 Why do I need to contact the graduate reader?

-If you are writing a thesis or dissertation, the graduate school will not accept your final document unless it has been approved by the graduate reader.
+If you are writing a thesis, dissertation, or nursing capstone project, the graduate school will not accept your final document unless it has been approved by the graduate reader.

 Why does my title page have to be approved before the rest of the document?

-You should have your title page approved before your defense so that you can make final (i.e., cotton) copies of it to take to the defense.
-That way, if your committee is ready to sign off on your thesis/dissertation, you'll have the copies ready for them to sign.
-Do not have your committee sign your title page until the graduate reader has approved it.
+You should have your title page approved by the graduate reader (see Deadlines) so that you can make final (i.e. cotton) copies of it to take to the defense.
+That way, if your committee is ready to sign off on your thesis/dissertation/nursing capstone, you’ll have the copies ready for them to sign.
+Do not wait to have your committee members sign your title pages until the graduate reader has approved it.
+Follow instructions supplied at the time the graduate reader approved your title page.

 May I FAX my title page for approval?